Photo of a clapping audience at a concert in the Carne Foyer on a sunny afternoon at The Royal Welsh College of Music and Drame

 22:30 Conference Ends.

-Further details of conference speakers and session titles will be available in September but BOOK NOW to take advantage of the Early Bird rates.
+Further details of conference speakers and session titles will be available in early October but BOOK NOW to take advantage of the Early Bird rates.

 HOTELS – information about nearby budget hotels within walking distance of the venues is available on the TicketSource site during the booking process – last stage.
 It makes sense to book your accommodation now.